 Ray Kusche, Brickyard Hollow’s chief executive officer, spoke about their plans in a June 30 interview.

 “I guess you could define us as a hyper-local brew pub,” Kusche said.
 “We’re in the heart of the community (which is) a real attribute and it’s something that we are aware of. … We want this brewpub to be something that Yarmouth is really proud of.”

-Planning Board Chairman Alex Jaegerman said the panel’s 6-0 vote June 28 was the last board review the project needed.
+Director of Planning and Development Alex Jaegerman said the panel’s 6-0 vote June 28 was the last board review the project needed.
 Moll and Grondin’s next step is to get a building permit and start construction.

 Major renovations will be made to the interior and exterior of the existing building, according to the site plan.